alfateam/orange-orm/README.md

 - avg

 __On each row__
-In this example, we are counting the number of lines calculating total amount for each order.
+In this example, we are counting the number of lines on each order.
 This is represented as the property <i>numberOfLines</i>.
-You can call these aggregated properties whatever you want.
+You can name these aggregated properties whatever you want.
 You can also elevate associated data to the a parent level for easier access.
 In the example below, <i>balance</i> of the customer is elevated to the root level.

 ```javascript